 - up to ¾ cup (remaining ½ pkg) frozen strawberry box, thawed (use only enough to make it easy to spread)

 Cream room temperature cream cheese and butter together well with electric mixer.
 Begin by beating cream cheese first, then add butter and beat again.
-Add powdered sugar, in batches, mixing in between batches.
-Mixture will be thick.
-Add the other 1/2 container of drained strawberries and VERY little liquid (if any) from the strawberries; mix lightly (do not over beat) until desired consistency for frosting.
+Add the other 1/2 container of drained strawberries and VERY little liquid (if any) from the strawberries (drain well !!); mix until strawberries are incorporated into the butter cream cheese.
+Add powdered sugar, in batches, mixing in between batches until desired consistency for frosting.
+Mixture will be thick (do not over beat).

 IF YOU ARE MAKING A LAYER CAKE: The frosting is easier to work with if it is chilled for 20-30 minutes after making, as well as cooling the cake layers.
 Because of the added strawberry fruit, it can be more heavy and runny.
 You may have to add more powdered sugar to compensate or chill the frosting.
 Store finished cake in the refrigerator!